KelynWong/APD-RestaurantOrderingSys/README.md

 Feel free to play around and changing the values of the configuration values to observe how the behavior of waiters, chefs, kitchen, and inventory in the restaurant simulation changes :)

-##  Scenarios and their Observations(corresponding to folders in project directory)
+##  Scenarios and their Observations (corresponding to folders in project directory)
-### 1. `notfixed(racecondition)`
+### 1. `notfixed(race condition)`
-Observation 1
-Expected number of to make dishes (rare chance of this happening), made dishes, served dishes **do not** tally with actual number of to make dishes, made dishes and served dishes.
+**Observation 1:** Expected number of to make dishes (rare chance of this happening), made dishes, served dishes **do not** tally with actual number of to make dishes, made dishes and served dishes.

-Observation 2
+**Observation 2:**
 Expected inventory of ingredients of butter, salt, egg, milk and water **does not** match with actual inventory of ingredients of butter, salt, egg, milk and water.

-Observation 3
-Looking at the outputs when waiter and chef is preparing and serving dishes, multiple different chefs can be seen preparing the same dish order as well as multiple different waiters can be seen serving the same dish order.
+**Observation 3:** Looking at the outputs when waiter and chef is preparing and serving dishes, multiple different chefs can be seen preparing the same dish order as well as multiple different waiters can be seen serving the same dish order.
 E.g. Multiple different chef preparing same dish orders
 ```txt
 Chef 5 is preparing: SteamedEgg (item: 1994625982)